korchasa/speelka-agent/documents/architecture.md

 # System Architecture

 ## Overview
 Universal LLM agent based on the Model Context Protocol (MCP).
 Modular, extensible, and clean architecture.
-All components are interface-driven, testable, and follow single-responsibility principle.
+All components are interface-driven, testable, and follow the single-responsibility principle.

 ## Principles
 - Single-responsibility components